-The last time we went to Morocco, I was able to arm myself with an arsenal of gluten-free breads, pastas and cereals to take with us.
-It still didn’t do much good because when the whole family was enjoying just off the stove, flaky pieces of msemsen—a fried Moroccan bread that is sheer heaven— and you hand my daughter a dry, gluten free roll out of plastic, you can guess how that went down.
+The last time we went to Morocco, I was able to arm myself with an arsenal of gluten-free bread, pasta, and cereals to take with us.
+It still didn’t do much good because when the whole family was enjoying just off the stove, flaky pieces of msemsen—a fried Moroccan bread that is sheer heaven— and you hand my daughter a dry, gluten-free roll out of plastic, you can guess how that went down.

 I make my gluten-free harsha with corn flour (masa harina) and it’s a distant cousin of the Colombian arepa, but using a Moroccan recipe all the way.

 Harcha is a Moroccan skillet bread that is served for breakfast or snack time.

 - 4 T sugar

 - 1/2-3/4 cup warm milk until the batter is wet enough to form patties in your hand